 OpenPhone plans start at just $13 per user per month.
 You can try out OpenPhone first for free with a seven-day free trial.

-During the signup process, you’ll be asked for a credit card, but you can try calling from your computer for free to confirm it’s a great fit.
+During the signup process, you’ll be asked for a credit card to help keep bad actors off the platform, but you can try calling from your computer for free to confirm it’s a great fit.
 We’ll even send you a heads up when your trial is set to expire based on the email address you use to sign up.

 How to call from a PC with OpenPhone